KemoEmam/Ana-Muslim/README.md

 - **Radio Streaming**: Live radio stations featuring Quranic recitations and Islamic lectures.
 - **Digital Sebha**: Built-in counter for digital tasbeeh (prayer beads).
 - **Dark/Light Mode**: Switch between dark and light themes for comfortable reading.
-- **Bilingual Support**:Arabic and English language options for a wider audience.
+- **Bilingual Support**: Arabic and English language options for a wider audience.
 - **Additional Features**: Regular updates and new content for an enriching user experience.